iamjzx/dida/README.md

 - User authentication with Dida365
 - Get all projects (lists)
-- Get tasks from a specific project or all tasks
+- Get tasks from collection box
 - Create new tasks with various parameters
-- Update existing tasks
+- Update existing tasks in collection box
-- Delete tasks
+- Delete tasks in collection box
 - Create new projects

 ## Prerequisites